NafiraGebre/Gasha-pp/README.md

 ![Godot Version](https://img.shields.io/badge/Godot-4.5-blue.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

 A 2D platformer runner game built with Godot 4.5.
 Navigate through challenging levels, collect coins, defeat enemies, and avoid hazards in this exciting side-scrolling adventure!
-This project was created by three students for the Daydream Hackathon.
+This project was created by three students for the Cyber Game Jam at INSA.

 <!-- You can add a screenshot or GIF of your game here! -->
 <!-- ![Gameplay GIF](link_to_your_gif.gif) -->